romanaccio/Android/README.md

 ### User Features

 * Displays a Map with Markers from other Aidevig devices
-* Send to the server an alert launched manually or automatically by the Aidevig' Bracelet
+* Send to the server an alert launched manually or automatically by the Aidevig' Bracelet.
+Note : server URL is set in java file AidVigeUrls
 * Send automatic updates
 * Manage personal profile
 * Get the device (bracelet) information

 ## Contributing

-If you want to get involved in the project, send a mail to aidevig@gmail.com.
+If you want to get involved in the project, send a mail to aidevig.startup@gmail.com.

 Checkout the README.md in the mobile folder as it more concise.